ymyuan98/learning-something-blogs/JotDown-3-Precision-Recall.md

 |        | Negative | [$T_n$]   | [$F_p$]  |
 |        | Positive | [$F_n$]   | [$T_p$]  |

-- Precision-recall is a useful measure of success of prediction when the calsses are very imbalanced.
+- Precision-recall is a useful measure of success of prediction when the classes are very imbalanced.

 - **Precision** is a measure of **result relevancy**, while **recall** is a measure of **how many truly relevant results are returned**.
 Precision is defined as the number of true positive ($T_p$) over the number of predicted positive ($T_p + F_p$).